ZcashFoundation/zebra/README.md

 There are a few bugs in Zebra that we're still working on fixing:

+- Zebra falsely estimates that it's close to the tip when the network connection goes down [#4649](https://github.com/ZcashFoundation/zebra/issues/4649)

+  - One of the consequences of this issue is that Zebra might add unwanted load to other peers when the connection goes back up.
+This load will last only for a short period of time because Zebra will quickly find out that it's still not close to the tip.

 - Zebra requires Rust 1.63, due to [a compiler performance regression in Rust 1.64](https://github.com/ZcashFoundation/zebra/issues/5091)
 - No Windows support [#3801](https://github.com/ZcashFoundation/zebra/issues/3801)
   - We used to test with Windows Server 2019, but not anymore; see issue for details